rocrisp/kubetruth/readme.md

 ### End

 ### Freebies
-Here is a handy command for when you want to delete the operator.

-It will remove resources created by OLM.
+This command will delete the resources generated by OLM for the kubetruth-operator installation
 ````
 operator-sdk cleanup kubetruth-operator
 ````

-Also, there are times when you need to modify CSV file.
-This command validates the syntax to make sure dot the i's and cross the t's.
+Additionally, on occasions where you need to edit the CSV file, this command verifies the syntax to ensure that all details are correct
 ````
 operator-sdk bundle validate ./bundle
 ````